wkaisertexas/HoosOnTask/docs/phase-2.md

 - Do you care about group projects and communication?

- - Yes, but i hate the lack of accountability that comes from a low-monitored imessage organized group project
+ - Yes, but i hate the lack of accountability that comes from a low-monitored iMessage organized group project

-##

-Interview #3 (Conducted by William) Student-Taught Course Instructor Evan Rees
+## Interview #3 (Conducted by William) Student-Taught Course Instructor Evan Rees

 - What do you currently use to form groups among your students?